Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - After opening a pack, it would be helpful to know how many coins you have remaining instead of only listing the total amount of coins spent.
 - When buying packs -> "Not enough coins" could include current balance
 - The first I noticed after registering was that I didn't know how many coins I had.
 I tried to buy Crown Zenith pack and was told I didn't have enough coins.
 I would recommend either adding an endpoint that returns user information.
 It could be an endpoint on its own or be returned with other information.
 At the very least include it in the message saying that we can't afford a pack.
+- packs/users/{user_id}/purchase_packs/{pack_name}/{pack_quantity}
+There is no input validation for the quantity of packs bought.
+If I pass in negative number of packs it removes that many of the pack from my account, and credits me the coin price.
+This can work fine when used like returning an item (Like if I have 2 surging sparks packs and purchase -2 of them they get removed from my inventory and I get 2 * pack price back.
+Everything is the same state as before the initial purchase of the packs).
+However, it doesn't check how many of that pack I have, so I can input any size negative number and get essentially infinite coins.
+So I can purchase -10000 Crown Zenith and get 2000000 coins credited to my account.
+It seems like when I do this my pack count for that pack type goes negative as well.
+I can still exploit this by going into "pack debt" for one pack type and then opening unlimited packs of the other types.
+- Make sure to be consistent with the naming of the endpoints (ex.
+If you’re going to add a /user before every /{user_id} (Decks and packs have the endpoint urls implemented as decks/users/{user_id}/… and packs/users/{user_id}/… while collection and inventory just only have user_id (ex. /inventory/{user_id}/audit))

 ### packs.py has been updated for the above review comments

+### Review comments not considered
+- Open Packs: Once I open a pack, it was difficult to know what cards I pulled later unless I go to my collection.
+A log of recent pack openings could be helpful.
+- It would be cool to see potential cards that can be pulled from each pack.
+It could display what cards are there and if there are cards that are more rare or less likely to be pulled.
+- If you want to add additional endpoints, I think that a profile that returns unopened packs, total cards, the amount of coins, and your card deck would be useful as well.

+         These are good asks.
+We are currently showing the pack openings as the reponse of Open Pack.
+The result of open pack is also stored in collections.
+Additional asks - potential cards and profile are complex sequence.

 ## user.py

 ### Review comments
 - In register user on line 31 the column for username is capitalizes as ‘Username’ which might be causing problems when registering a user that already exists.
 When trying to register with a username that exists a 500 internal server error occurs instead of raising the http exception that the username exists
 - Simplify the endpoint url in users.py from users/users/register to just users/register
+- Some use /users/{user_id}/action
+Others use /action/{user_id}
+Some include unnecessary words like "get"
+Inconsistent use of plurals
+- There is no way to see how many coins I have

 ### user.py has been updated for the above review comments